cloudpark93/pytorch-multi-class-segmentation-focal-loss/README.md

-# Focal loss for the Multi-class semantic segmentation in PyTorch
+# Focal loss for Multi-class semantic segmentation in PyTorch
 PyTorch implementation of focal loss for multi-class semantic segmentation.

 If you want to use the alpha form focal loss, you need to do two things: